bannigrl/CNN_BootCamp_Project/README.md

 # CNN_BootCamp_Project
 # SHAPEAI PYTHON AND COMPUTER VISION BOOTCAMP
-Hi Iam Barani G made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI
+Hi Iam BARANI G made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI
 </b>.
 The instructor during the session was Mr. Shaurya Sinha (Data Analyst Intern at Jio).
 I got to learn a lot during these 7 days and it was an amazing experience learning with SHAPEAI.